Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tiền PhongBáo Tiền Phong30/10/2024

 TPO - The Hydrometeorological Agency forecasts that the peak of high tide in Ho Chi Minh City is likely to occur on November 2-3 (ie October 2-3 of the lunar calendar).
-In particular, at Phu An station (Saigon River) and Nha Be station (Dong Dien canal), it may reach 1.55-1.60m (approximately or 0.05m lower than Alarm Level III).
+In particular, at Phu An station (Saigon River) and Nha Be station (Dong Dien canal), the level may reach 1.55-1.60m (approximately or 0.05m lower than Alarm Level III).

 TPO - The Hydrometeorological Agency forecasts that the peak of high tide in Ho Chi Minh City is likely to occur on November 2-3 (ie October 2-3 of the lunar calendar).
-In particular, at Phu An station (Saigon River) and Nha Be station (Dong Dien canal), it may reach 1.55-1.60m (approximately or 0.05m lower than Alarm Level III).
+In particular, at Phu An station (Saigon River) and Nha Be station (Dong Dien canal), the level may reach 1.55-1.60m (approximately or 0.05m lower than Alarm Level III).

 According to the Southern Hydrometeorological Station, water levels at most stations downstream of the Saigon - Dong Nai river system have dropped slowly in the past 24 hours.